St Peter's Church, Derby: Historic Events

 The Black Death visited Derby in 1349; a third of the population died, including sixty clergy, one of whom was the vicar of St Peter's.

 In 1530 Robert Liversage established a chapel for divine service.
 Each Friday, thirteen poor men and women were paid a silver penny for attending.
 People fought to be among the thirteen.
 The Liversage Almshouses are nearby on London Road, the vicar and churchwardens being ex-officio trustees because Robert Liversage's 1531 will bequeathed most of his property to benefit the parish poor.

 Joan Waste, a St Peter's parishioner and blind rope maker, was tried for heresy at what is now Derby Cathedral in 1556.
 She refused to deny her faith and was burned at the stake at Windmill Pit near Burton Road.

 The plague again broke out in Derby in 1586, starting in St Peter's parish.

 Around 1650, Oliver Cromwell stole an Elizabethan chair that had been presented to St Peter's in 1593.
 Amazingly, the chair was discovered at auction in 1960, and a churchwarden was able to negotiate its return.

 Robert Bakewell, the British metalsmith, who died in 1752, is buried in the churchyard.

 William Cowper is said to have written, in 1768, the hymn Hark my Soul it is the Lord in the upper vestry at St Peter's.

+Clock

+The clock was manufactured by John Smith of Derby in 1900 and installed in 1902.
+It is a flat-bed movement with a double three legged gravity escapement designed by Edmund Beckett, 1st Baron Grimthorpe.
+The pendulum weighs 2½ cwt.
+The clock drives two 6 ft diameter skeleton dials on the East and West sides of the tower.
+The Cambridge Quarters strike on bells 2, 3, 4 & 7, and the hours strike on number 8.
+It was presented by John Henry Whitaker in memory of his mother, Mary Ann Whitaker, who died on the 2 March 1900.